Skip to content

 Now the root domain (vibed-lab.com) was serving the blog.
 Because the Worker Route vibed-lab.com/* was still catching everything.
 Of course it was.

-In retrospect, the subpath proxy approach has a fundamental problem: every CSS file, every JS bundle, every analytics ping, every internal API call from the external app needs to either be rewritten or proxied separately.
-It's not impossible — but it's fighting against how the web works, and the web usually wins.
+• Every asset and API call becomes your problem.
+Every CSS file, every JS bundle, every analytics ping, every internal API call from the external app needs to either be rewritten or proxied separately.
+It's fighting against how the web works, and the web usually wins.

 Turns out "just proxy it" is the "just add a login page" of infrastructure advice.